 In terms of its sound, Brazilian Portuguese lacks the ‘shush’ sound of European Portuguese.
 Instead, it has a ‘ch’ sound that speakers in Portugal don’t use.
 This usually applies to words with a ‘t’ in them, such as ‘noite.’

-How easy or hard it is to learn a language depends on several factors.
-Which language do you speak initially?
-Have you picked up other languages quickly?
-Are you in a position to immerse yourself in the language by living in a country that speaks it?
-All of these will impact how quickly and easily you can learn.
+How easy or hard it is to learn a language depends on several variables.
+What is your first language?
+How quickly have you picked up other languages?
+Can you immerse yourself in the language by living in a country that speaks it?
+These factors will impact how quickly and easily you can learn Portuguese.

 In the case of Portuguese, the language is likely to be easier to pick up if you already speak Spanish, as there are plenty of similarities between the written forms of the two languages (though pronunciation differs considerably).
 Having lived in Portugal and learned the language while there, I found that I was able to pop across the border to Spain and complete basic tasks like shopping and ordering food without needing to rely on a translation service.